 In 1792, during the French Revolution, a lot of French Crown Jewels (and probably also the Pelegrina) were stolen by rioters and sold to Russian nobles of the Yusupov family.
 That is a fact since there is a beautiful portrait of Zinaida Yusupov wearing the Pelegrina as a pendant on a necklace.
 During the Russian Revolution in 1918, Zinaida’s son Felix smuggles some precious jewelry, including the famous pearl to Paris/France.

 His situation and the situation of his mother are bad.
 They don’t have money to survive in Paris.
-One by one he has to sell the precious jewels of his mother, just to pay the rent and buy food.
+One by one he has to sell the precious jewels from his mother, just to pay the rent and buy food.
 In 1953 he finds no other option than to sell the Pelegrina to a jeweler in Geneva/Switzerland.

 From France to Russia, to England and the USA

 One way or another the pearl ends up in England with the Hamilton Family, and in 1969 Richard Burton needs Valentine’s gift for Elisabeth Taylor and he buys the Pelegrina for $37.000, just before the Spanish Royal Family can grab it.
 Elisabeth Taylor asks Cartier to design a necklace for the pearl.
-And Cartier comes up with a necklace full of diamonds, rubies, and more pearls.
+And Cartier comes up with a necklace full of diamonds, rubies, and pearls.

 Elisabeth Taylor loves the necklace and wears it often in her movies.
 One day she loses the pearl, luckily in her house.
 She looks everywhere but cannot find the precious jewel.
 Then she sees that her little dog is chewing on something that looks like a bone.
 But since he never gets bones she is alerted.
 Well, the dog has found the pearl and loves the taste of it.
 After her death, the Pelegrina is auctioned for nearly 12 million dollars!